ben-z/measurement-corruption-detection-sim/README.md

-# bsim (Bicycle Simulation and Fault Detection)
+# bsim

-This repository contains multiple versions of a kinematic bicycle simulator with sensor fault injection and detection analysis.
+This repository contains the simulation code for the thesis "Optimal Sensor Protection and Measurement Corruption Detection in Safety-Critical Systems".
+It has multiple versions of kinematic bicycle simulators with sensor fault injection and detection analysis.

 ## Repository Structure